WRFan/jailbreak10.3.3/README.md

 All of the files in the "jailbreak" folder must be hosted on a server, not just the binaries.
 Waaait, why a server for html / javascript?
 It's client-side, why not jailbreak once by getting the files from a local server, then put the files on the iOS hard disk and execute index.html inside Safari?
 Hahaha, you are kidding, right?
 We are talking APPLE here!
 Is there anything Apple will allow us to do on OUR phones?
 Like executing locally stored html files in Safari?
 No, really, don't be naive.

-The binaries used by the jailbreak are in the 7z file (cloud.mail.ru link above), or you can grab the originals from here:
+The binaries used by the jailbreak are in the 7z file (github releases section), or you can grab the originals from here:

 	https://totally-not.spyware.lol/manifest.appcache